gianni-rg/grg-website/src/input/en/posts/2014/11/10/discover-the-world-of-the-internet-of-things.md

 *   E-commerce
 *   and more …

-There are no limits to the improvements that this technology can offer.
-Are you ready to change?
+There are no limits to the improvements that this technology can offer.Are you ready to change?
 Come to the event, we'll discuss together!